Shadow Unlearning: A Neuro-Semantic Approach to Fidelity-Preserving Faceless Forgetting in LLMs: Methodology

-where $I$ is the $d \times d$ identity matrix and $\alpha$ is a hyperparameter governing the strength of unlearning.
-As depicted in Figure~ \ref{fig:projection}, for any activation vector $v \in \mathbb{R}^{d}$, the term $U U^\top v$ gives its orthogonal projection onto the forget subspace, and the filter subtracts an $\alpha$-scaled version of this projection:
+The unlearning filter $UL_{\text{filter}} \in \mathbb{R}^{d \times d}$ is defined as $UL_{\text{filter}} = I - \alpha U U^\top $, where $I$ is the $d \times d$ identity matrix and $\alpha$ is a hyperparameter governing the strength of unlearning.
+As depicted in Figure~ \ref{fig:projection}, for any activation vector $v \in \mathbb{R}^{d}$, the term $U U^\top v$ gives its orthogonal projection onto the forget subspace, and the filter subtracts an $\alpha$-scaled version of this projection $v_{\text{out}} = UL^{}_{\text{filter}}\, v_{\text{in}} $.
 This operation shifts $v_{\text{out}}$ toward the orthogonal complement of the forget subspace, thereby attenuating information aligned with forget-related concepts while minimally disturbing components orthogonal to $U$.
-The theoretical guarantee of the unlearning filter is provided in Appendix~\ref {sec:theroy_forget_space}.
+While retain and forget representations overlap, their dominant principal components diverge sufficiently.
+Projecting away from these forget axes yields an approximate yet highly effective separation.
+The geometric interpretation of the unlearning filter is provided in Appendix~\ref {sec:theroy_forget_space}.

-In practice, the unlearning filter is implemented as a lightweight, non-trainable adapter layer inserted at the same layer $l$ from which activations were originally extracted, typically following the feed-forward network within the transformer block.
-During the forward pass, this layer performs a single matrix--vector multiplication according to the above equation, permanently modifying the information flow so that any input is processed through a representation that has been steered away from the forget subspace in real time.
+The unlearning filter is implemented as a lightweight, non-trainable linear operation integrated permanently into the model architecture.
+Specifically, the original final layer normalization is replaced by a sequential module that first applies the unlearning transformation to the last hidden state before passing it through the standard normalization layer.
+This modification ensures the change is a structural part of the model, permanently steering the information flow away from the forget subspace in real-time during the forward pass.

-The proposed NSPU method does not require gradient-based finetuning of the large target model on either $D_{\text{forget}}$ or $D_{\text{retain}}$, it constitutes a training-free unlearning procedure.
-This yields substantial computational savings compared to unlearning methods that rely on iterative retraining or gradient projection, while still providing a principled, geometry-based forgetting mechanism.